Sheepwiz/BirdsArentReal/README.md

 ## Overview

 This repository contains the code for an ESP32 microcontroller .
-The project is designed for the Survallence Bird found at https://www.lampysecurity.com/.
+The project is designed for the Surveillance Bird found at https://www.lampysecurity.com/.
 The complete guide can be found at the link provided.

 ## Contents